scheinerman/Mods.jl/README.md

 ### Mixed Integer/Mod arithmetic

 The basic four operations may also be performed between a `Mod` object and an integer.
-The calculation proceeds as if the `Integer` has the same modulus as the `Mod` object.
+The calculation proceeds as if the integer has the same modulus as the `Mod` object.
 ```
 julia> x = Mod{10}(3);